Autonomous Systems Group

 Graduate Research Assistant

-I am a PhD student in Computer Science at the University of Texas at Austin.
-I received my B.S. in Computer Science from the University of Virginia in 2021.
-My current research interests include multi-agent systems, game theory, and human-autonomy interactions.
+Shenghui (Vivian) Chen is a Ph.D. student in Computer Science at the University of Texas at Austin.
+She received her B.S. from the University of Virginia in 2021, where she studied computer science and mathematics.
+Her current research focuses on human-agent interaction, human-centered AI, and game theory.

 • Kushagra Gupta